 - Marquette University has launched a new Center for Data, Ethics, and Society to address the ethical, social and political dimensions of our increasingly data-driven society.

-- New Project!
+- New grant!
 Yaxing Yao, Danny Huang, and Jessica Vitak and I have been funded by the NSF to collaborate on a new project: Supporting Privacy Negotiation Among Multiple Stakeholders in Smart Environments.

 - Was fun to be included in the “Facebook Gets a Facelift” episode of the new season of Vox’s “Land of the Giants” podcast on Meta/Facebook.